STRIPERSPACE.COM LOGO

 Bottom: Fin-S Fish

-Fish them on a worm hook, or on a jighead to get them deeper into the water column.
+Fish them on a worm hook, or on a jighead to get

 Swim Shads include the Storm WildEye series shown on the right.
 These feature a molded in jighead with a salt impregnated tough soft plastic body and a holographic foil insert.

 These really work, as they look exactly like the baitfish they are designed to imitate.
+Tsunami makes similar lures that work great.

 A slow retrieve with not much manipulation usually works well with these lures.

-Link to more about Swim Shads
+Follow this link to see more about: Swim Shads

-Sometimes I will use a Deceiver fly (top) as a teaser, if I have some extras or beat up ones.
+Sometimes I will use a Deceiver fly (top) as a teaser, if I have some extras, or beat up ones.

 The teaser on the bottom is a "Red Gill"; somewhat famous for imitating sand eels.